xgodcn/vim-soko/fpdf-vim/readme.txt

-fpdf.vim is library to write PDF.
-This is translated from FPDF.
+fpdf.vim is a library to write PDF, ported from FPDF.

 About FPDF:
   FPDF is a PHP class which allows to generate PDF files with pure PHP.